codexwp/address/README.md

 # Address API
-A simple laravel package for managing address like prefecture, city, town and postal code.
+A simple laravel package for managing address like prefecture, city, town and postal code for Japan.
+And divisions, districts and upazilas for Bangladesh. (jQuery is required for html integration)

 ### Supported Countries
 1. Japan

-### Requirements (For Html Integration)
-1. jQuery
-2. Axios
+2. Bangladesh

 ## Installation
 ### 1. Using Composer